XAML, language for building graphical user interfaces

 dedicated for graphical user interface.
 Actually the meaning changed over time, the code name of WPF, "Avalon", was once a part of the acronym.

 Microsoft has created a plugin for browsers designed as an alternative to Flash, Silverlight, which allows you to use XAML on any browser.
-However, its development was abandoned because HTML 5 with the canvas tag and augmented with SVG provides the essential features of Silverlight, which makes the latter now useless.
+However, its development was abandoned because HTML 5 with the canvas tag and augmented with SVG provides the essential features of Silverlight, which makes the latter now superfluous.
 XAML remains an alternative to HTML 5 for immersive applications on Windows 8.

-Originally designed to create applications on the platform WPF of Vista, XAML did not really fit in Windows before the version 8.
+Originally designed to create applications on the WPF platform of Vista, XAML did not really fit in Windows before the version 8.

 It actually has the ability to describe a user interface much more easily than HTML, but it is limited to applications specific to Windows while HTML is a universal standard.